Strahd von Zarovich: Reception

 Strahd was named as one of the greatest villains in Dungeons & Dragons history in the final issue of Dragon magazine.
 Strahd appeared on the 2018 Screen Rant top list at #15 on "Dungeons & Dragons: The 15 Most Powerful Villains, Ranked", and Scott Baird highlighted that "The fact that he is a vampire means that there are numerous methods by which Strahd can be defeated, which is to say nothing of the powerful anti-zombie abilities that are available to certain Dungeons & Dragons classes."
 Strahd was also #8 on Game Rant's 2020 "10 Must-Have NPCs In Dungeons & Dragons Lore To Make Your Campaigns Awesome" list — the article states that "DMs planning on introducing Curse of Strahd or modifying it into their campaign may reveal Count Strahd as a villainous NPC.
 He may even be incorporated as a Warlock Patron, with the Warlock's story arc eclipsing in their arrival in Barovia.
 An alluring and attractive villain, Count Strahd can easily become a favorite villain with his cunning, unpredictable, and chilling nature."

-Henry Glasheen, for SLUG Magazine, highlighted that "up until the release of Ravenloft, almost every adventure module was just a shoestring of dungeon traps and monster encounters meant to test the valor and endurance of the player characters. [...]
-The Hickmans were sick of the seemingly random nature of these campaigns, and longed for a rich, complex villain—the kind that you could find in a book but rarely, if ever, in a campaign.
-So, they invented Count Strahd von Zarovich.
-To this day, he’s one of the best-written and most interesting villains of Dungeons & Dragons.
-He toys with the players, tempting them with the possibility of immortality and dark power.
-Yet, he also suffers the sting of his own twisted ambitions, a fatal hubris that drives him and sustains him.
-He’s a complex and entirely likeable villain, and that’s what makes him so dangerous".
+Henry Glasheen, for SLUG Magazine, highlighted that "up until the release of Ravenloft, almost every adventure module was just a shoestring of dungeon traps and monster encounters meant to test the valor and endurance of the player characters", however, the Hickmans created Count Strahd von Zarovich because they "were sick of the seemingly random nature of these campaigns, and longed for a rich, complex villain—the kind that you could find in a book but rarely, if ever, in a campaign".
+Glasheen commented that "to this day, he's one of the best-written and most interesting villains of Dungeons & Dragons" – Strahd "toys with" and tempts the players "with the possibility of immortality and dark power" while also suffering from "the sting of his own twisted ambitions, a fatal hubris that drives him and sustains him".
+Glasheen opined that Strahd is "a complex and entirely likeable villain, and that's what makes him so dangerous".